 Small Business Marketing Report

 In their 2024 study, Ascend2 and Constant Contact surveyed more than 1,300 SMBs across Australia, Canada, UK, and the US.
-It seems many are overwhelmed by marketing and all the strategy, creativity and production tasks required today.
+Many of them report being overwhelmed by marketing and all the strategy, creativity and production tasks required today.
 3 out of 4 are confident of their current strategy.

 “Key obstacles are a lack of time and limited marketing expertise, both of which cause many SMBs to put marketing on the back burner.
 They recognize the need to amplify their voice and attract new customers, but many are uncertain about which channels to leverage, what content resonates, and how to create a strategy that achieves their goals.”